etlbox/etlbox.website/doks_v0.5/content/en/docs/other-connectors/memory.md

 The `MemorySource` and `MemoryDestination` are part of the ETLBox core package - you don't need to reference any additional package to use these connectors.

-If you want to start with example code right away, you will find it in the recipes section for the [MemorySource](/recipes/sources/memory-source), [MemoryDestination](/recipes/destinations/memory-destination) and [ConcurrentMemoryDestination](/recipes/destinations/concurrent-memory-destination).
-The components are also used frequently in other examples.
+If you want to start with example code right away, you will find it in the recipes section for the [MemorySource](/recipes/sources/memory-source) and [MemoryDestination](/recipes/destinations/memory-destination).
+Both components are also used frequently in other examples.

 ## MemorySource